 Eating more potassium can also help lower your blood pressure.
 Good sources of potassium include potatoes, spinach, bananas, beans, and yogurt.

-- Make healthier meals with the DASH eating plan (Dietary Approaches to Stop Hypertension)
+Check out these tips to eat healthier with the DASH eating plan (Dietary Approaches to Stop Hypertension).

 Watch your weight.